 - A process for revoking privileges upon user termination according to best practices (provided it is diligently followed across your organization, of course) will help you ensure that no departing employees retain any access to your IT infrastructure when they are no longer in the game.

-The advanced toolkit is for experienced security pros that need more than what the technologies in the essential toolkit have to offer:
+The advanced toolkit is for organizations that have a mature security posture and need more capabilities than the essential toolkit offers:

 - Privileged access management (PAM) helps you ensure that administrators and other privileged users have only the permissions they need at any given time to do their jobs, and to centrally monitor the activity of those users.

-- UEBA or SIEM solutions with user behavior analytics help you identify suspicious user activity in your on-premises environment, so you can take the necessary measures to reduce risk before data theft occurs.
-For hybrid environments, coupling a UEBA or SIEM with a CASB constitutes top-to-bottom visibility.
+- UEBA or SIEM solutions with user behavior analytics help you identify suspicious user activity in your on-premises environment, so you can take the necessary measures to reduce risk before data theft For hybrid environments, coupling a UEBA or SIEM with a CASB yields top-to-bottom visibility.

-- Employee monitoring works like a surveillance camera, tracking all employee activities, including what data they read, which files they copy, whom they send emails with critical data to, who they talk to on the phone and more.
+- Employee monitoring works like a surveillance camera, tracking all employee activities, including what data they read, which files they copied, what recipients they sent emails with critical data to, who they talk to on the phone, and more.

-- Data classification and discovery solutions help you identify what data you have, determine which of it is highly sensitive and analyze how this data is used, so you can reduce risks such as insider data theft.
+- Data discovery and classification solutions help you identify what data you have, determine which of it is highly sensitive and analyze how this data is used, so you can reduce risks such as insider data theft.

-- Enterprise DLP solutions enable you to incorporate more sophisticated data protection techniques and minimize the risk of data loss at your endpoints with centralized management, support for advanced policy definition, and event management workflows and reporting.
+- Enterprise DLP solutions enable you to incorporate more sophisticated data protection techniques and minimize the risk of data being lost at your endpoints with centralized management, support for advanced policy definition, and event management workflows and reporting.

-- Data protection technologies that can vary from a particular capability in a single solution to a set of tools with blocking, encryption, tokenization and data masking functionality.
+- Other data protection technologies can vary from a particular capability in a single solution to a set of tools with blocking, encryption, tokenization and data masking functionality.

 In today’s digital world, your organization’s most important assets are easier than ever for employees to steal, and more and more employees are admitting to such theft.
 Following best practices and taking advantage of the right technologies is essential to protecting your organization’s crown jewels.